ekourtakis/BillVision/README.md

 ## Model Training
 To generate a new version of the model:
-1. Ensure Python 3.12 is installed.
+1. Ensure Python 3.12 is installed and your computure has a compatible NVIDIA GPU.
 2. In the model directory, run this command:
    ```sh
    cp .env-example .env